Jason (not real name) is a dude from Chicago who wants to “hustle, grind” and become an entrepreneur.

 And Jason decided to do ALL THREE.

-He never focused on one of them, and spent all the cash he made as a cashier at Walls Green on here programs hopping on one opportunity to another and even maxed out his CC.
+He never focused on one of them and spent all the cash he made as a cashier at Walgreens on their programs hopping on one opportunity to another and even maxed out his CC.

 What happened after this?